pollfish/docs/terms/researcher.md

 (j) Not further transfer the Shared Personal Data to third parties, unless such third parties provide the same level of protection as set-out in clause 2.1 (a) of this Agreement.

-(k) Not further transfer the Shared Personal Data to third parties located outside the EEA or the EU, without such parties providing the same level of protection as required in clause 2.1(a) of this Agreement and, where appropriate, without signing an EU Model contract for the transfer of data to third countries pursuant to 2004/915/EC: Commission Decision of 27 December 2004.
+(k) Not further transfer the Shared Personal Data to third parties located outside the EEA or the EU, without such parties providing the same level of protection as required in clause 2.1(a) of this Agreement and, where appropriate, without signing an EU Model contract for the transfer of data to third countries pursuant to Commission Implementing Decision (EU) 2021/914 of June 4, 2021.

 (l) in the event of a security breach of the Researcher systems regarding Shared Personal Data, notify Pollfish about such breach, make best efforts to remedy such breach and/or mitigate risks from such breach, comply with applicable legislation with regards to such breach and cooperate with Pollfish as reasonably required by Pollfish.